Updated: December 21, 2021

 Learn to lead.
 Teach what you know.
 Be a hero to someone.
 Give sincerely.
 Care deeply.
 Love generously.
-Be passionate in helping others.
+Be passionate about helping others.
 Realize that you have the power to make a difference in someone’s life.

 Be compassionate.
 An act of kindness is often enough to give hope to someone who is down and out.
 Live your life to the fullest, but leave this world a better place than how you found it.

 Rule #4: Earn your success by serving others.

 Money and fame that comes at the expense of others is not success, it’s simply an act of greed, and one that you’ll surely regret later in life.

 Work hard.
 Follow your passion.
 Make a positive impact in other people’s lives.